ClearSights/MyMiwokStudy/README.md

 # MyMiwokStudy
-A small Android app that helps learning the Miwok language.
+An Android app that helps learning the Miwok language, a kind of language spoken by some native American groups.